 When it is opened, the splitdoor swings upward and outward to the rear.
-Ensure that there is sufficient clearance.
+Make sure that adequate clearance is available before opening.

 To prevent accidentally locking yourself out, do not place the key down in the cargo bay.
 If the splitdoor was locked before opening, it will be locked again after it is closed.